AviTirto/KalturaWebSearchSystem/README.md

 3. **Response**: The system returns timestamped sections of the lecture that are most relevant to the query, enabling users to jump to the exact part of the lecture video.

 ## Deployment
-The application can be deployed on platforms like Render or any other cloud service that supports Docker.
+The application is deployed on DigitalOcean.

-### Deployment on Render
+### Deployment on Digital Oceaon
-1. Create a new Web Service on Render.
+1. Create a Droplet on DigitalOcean.
-2. Link the service to your Git repository.
-3. Set the Dockerfile as the build configuration.
-4. Add environment variables through Render’s dashboard (e.g., GOOGLE_API_KEY, GEMINI_API_KEY).
-5. Render will automatically build and deploy your container.
+2. Set up Docker and your environment on the Droplet.
+3. Push the Docker image to your DigitalOcean container registry (or any Docker-compatible registry).
+4. Use docker run command on the droplet.

 ## Acknowledgments
 - **FastAPI**: Fast, modern web framework for building APIs with Python 3.8+.
 - **Streamlit**: A great tool for building interactive frontends for machine learning apps.
 - **Selenium**: Used to scrape subtitles from university lecture videos.
-- **ChromaDB**: Used for efficient data storage and retrieval.
+- **Milvus**: Used for efficient data storage and querying.
+- **Firebase**: Used for metadata storage.
 - **Geminis Models**: Leveraged for the RAG system to provide relevant responses.